 Harvesting honey doesn’t impact bees if the beekeeper uses ethical practices.
 The keeper must take measures to reduce bee stress during collection and only takes surplus honey that the honeybees won’t miss.

 Do bees starve when we take their honey?

 If a beekeeper takes all a colony’s honey, they will begin to starve.
-This is especially the case when there’s a short supply of nectar.
+Hunger is much more likely if the hive is struggling or there’s a short supply of nectar.
 A small colony needs around 35 pounds of honey to survive through winter.

 Can you eat honey right from the hive?

-Honey can be eaten directly from the hive, but it’ll contain parts of dead bees, pollen, and beeswax.
+Eating honey directly from the hive is okay, but it’ll contain parts of dead bees, pollen, and beeswax.
 It’s best to filter raw honey first to remove the impurities.
-Honey that gets sold in stores has been pasteurized to destroy sugar-tolerant yeasts, resulting in smoother honey with a longer shelf life.
+Honey sold in stores is pasteurized to destroy sugar-tolerant yeasts, resulting in smoother honey with a longer shelf life.

 What factors affect a colony’s honey production?

-Environmental conditions like weather conditions and available forage have a big impact on how much honey a colony can produce.
+Environmental conditions like weather conditions and available forage greatly impact how much honey a colony can produce.
 The bee population is another important factor, with more honey bees resulting in higher production levels.

-In many parts of the United States, May to August are the best months for honey production, although the Southern states will enjoy a longer peak season.
+May to August are the best months for honey production in many parts of the United States, although the Southern states will enjoy a longer peak season.